The hard part of a living design system, like Eufemia, is to avoid creating black holes and choosing ways to make maintainability hard and complex.

 The declarative paradigm

-As we want to avoid creating applications with imperative programming styles, because of it's nature to make code hard to read and maintain, we encourage everyone to try to write code as declarative as possible.
+We want to avoid creating applications with imperative programming styles, because of its nature to make code hard to read and maintain.
+We encourage everyone to write code as declarative and functional as possible.
+Parts that belong together, should naturally be kept close to each other, but still as small independent, encapsulated blocks.